visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 If the energy group bounds were not provided by the user, or the provided bounds do not match the actual number of bins used in the ray trace, then there will be a message explaining what went wrong under ``coordsets/spatial_coords/info``, and the z values will go from 0 to *n* where *n* is the number of bins.

-The following is the example from :ref:`Overview of Output`, but with only the spatial extents mesh fully fleshed out:
+The following is the example from :ref:`Overview of Output`, but with only the spatial extents mesh fully realized:

 ::